R. Kumaravadivel: Career

-Kumaravadivel served as a lecturer at the Department of Physics at Peradeniya Campus of the University of Sri Lanka between January 1978 and January 1979.
+Kumaravadivel served as a lecturer and head of the Department of Physics at Peradeniya Campus of the University of Sri Lanka between January 1978 and January 1979.
 Whilst at Peradeniya, he helped in conducting final year Physics undergraduate lectures for the newly formed Department of Physics at the University of Jaffna.
-Jaffna being his hometown, he later moved permanently to University of Jaffna as one of the founding members of the Department of Physics.
+Jaffna being his hometown, he later settled there and joined the University of Jaffna as one of the founding professors of the Department of Physics.
 During his tenure, Kumaravadivel took different administrative roles and contributed immensely to the growth of the department.
 He served as Head of the Department of Physics for three terms: February 1985 to February 1988; March 1991 to June 1991; and April 1994 to November 1999, steering the department through the difficult times of the ethnic conflict in Sri Lanka.
 He led the Computer Unit (computing facility) at the University from August 1989 to October 1990, during its formative years.